 Need help growing vegetables?

-A vegetable plant has the same basic needs as we do: light, food, water, and warmth.
-The amount of each of these given to a plant will determine the success of your harvest.
+A vegetable plant has the same basic needs as we do to grow and thrive: light, food, water, and warmth.
+The amount each vegetable plants needs can be quite different so here are my tips

 How much sunlight is needed for growing vegetables?

-Light is one of the most important elements in growing veggies and is probably the one that we have least control over.
-When growing vegetables consider the amount of light your area will be getting.
+Light is one of the most important elements in growing veggies and is probably the one thing we have least control over.
+When choosing a site for growing vegetables consider the amount of light that area will be getting during the day.

 Vegetables that produce fruit like tomatoes, peppers, eggplant, and squash are the ones that need full sun.
-These can be easily be grown in containers on a sunny patio.
+These can be easily be grown in containers on a sunny patio if you do not have a full sun garden site.

-Container gardening is a wonderful way to grow your vegetables.
+For those of you that do not have full sun spots, Container gardening is a wonderful way to grow some vegetables.

 How does the plant get food?

-Vegetable plants need 1 - 2 inches of water each week especially from mid June to mid August.
+On average most vegetable plants need 1 - 2 inches of water each week especially from mid June to mid August or when it it hot.

-Too little water will not let plant roots grow deep and strong enough to gather nutrients for good growth.
+Too little water- plant roots will not grow deep and strong enough to gather nutrients for good growth.

 For best results it is important to know how much water your plants are getting.
 Observe your vegetables, get to know your soil conditions, keep an eye on the weather and learn which plants need more water than others.
 Is this sounding too complicated?